OriginStampTimestamping/originstamp-client-java/docs/TimestampApi.md

 <a name="getProof"></a>
 # **getProof**
-> ResponseEntity getProof(authorization, proofRequest)
+> byte[] getProof(authorization, proofRequest)

 Proof

 This request can be used to proof a submission of a hash.
 This interface is required to request the evidence.
 With the help of this proof the verification of a timestamp independent from OriginStamp is necessary.
-A guide for the verification can be found &lt;a href&#x3D;\&quot;https://github.com/OriginStampTimestamping/originstamp-verification\&quot; target&#x3D;\&quot;_blank\&quot;&gt;here&lt;/a&gt; .Usually, the proof should be requested for each transferred hash and kept with the timestamped data so that an independent verification of the timestamp is possible at any time.As input, the used currency, the hash string and the type of proof is required.
+A guide for the verification can be found herehttps://github.com/OriginStampTimestamping/originstamp-verification .
+Usually, the proof should be requested for each transferred hash and kept with the timestamped data so that an independent verification of the timestamp is possible at any time.
+As input, the used currency, the hash string and the type of proof is required.
 Then a file with the information for the submission proof will be returned.
 If the hash was submitted in an API version lower than 3, a XML file containing the essential information of the Merkle Tree will be returned.
 Otherwise, the seed file will be returned.
+The file name can be found in the header of the response.
+An example could look like this: content-disposition: attachment; filename&#x3D;\&quot;certificate_6d70a947e19398f1106ad70a60bd34a8305bdcb624b5b7d43782315517e79cad.pdf\&quot; A sample XML file can be found here https://originstamp.org/assets/proof/proof_6d70a947e19398f1106ad70a60bd34a8305bdcb624b5b7d43782315517e79cad.xml and a sample PDF can be found here https://originstamp.org/assets/proof/certificate_6d70a947e19398f1106ad70a60bd34a8305bdcb624b5b7d43782315517e79cad.pdf .

 ### Example
 ```java